Rapid growth of homeless encampments during pandemic

 - Officers from the Minneapolis Police Department Homeless and Vulnerable Persons Initiative coordinate with street outreach teams and provide support to people experiencing unsheltered homelessness.
 They deliver food and water and helping people access resources that may be available to them.

-- Around 130 people experiencing unsheltered homelessness in the encampments were moved to alternate living arrangements at two area hotels being leased and managed by Avivo and Start Today Hennepin who are working to place these residents in permanent housing.
+- Coordinated by the State Interagency Council on Homelessness, 130 people experiencing unsheltered homelessness in the encampments were moved to alternate living arrangements at two area hotels being leased and managed by Avivo and Start Today Hennepin who are working to place these residents in permanent housing.

 Homeless Response System background